Skip to content

 Overview

-This guide provides quick getting started examples on how to create and implement controllers, routes, validators, and DTOs in the Jubiloop backend application.
+This guide provides quick getting started examples on how to create and implement controllers, routes, validators, and transformers in the Jubiloop backend application.
 For more detailed information, please refer to the AdonisJS documentation.

 Table of Contents